Wesenheit/pdm-hpc/README.md

   0:00:00 🎉 All complete!
 5/5

 ```

 This allows us to finally proceed with the instalation.
 Keep in mind that this creates `pdm.lock` file with
 `numpy` version specified by the system-resolved version.
 This is really important when moving off-cluster.
+As we can see, while installing
+libraries we are skiping over `numpy` as we want (no dependencies are installed).

 ```
 >>> numpy:
       requested:  >1.0